Undergraduate Course Catalog 2016-2017

 ECN 650, Economics for Managers

 Other 600- or 700-level courses in business (BUS) or economics (ECN) may be substituted for courses listed above with permission of the business program coordinator.
-This may include an Internship course (UMST 500), Special Topics courses (BUS 675/685), or an Independent Study in Business (BUS 695).
+This may include an Internship course (BUS 690), Special Topics courses (BUS 675/685), or an Independent Study in Business (BUS 695).

-Students must complete the five courses with a cumulative minimum grade point average of 2.0 and with no grade below a C- grade.
+Students must complete the five courses (20 credits) with a cumulative minimum grade point average of 2.0 and with no grade below a C- grade.
 Transfer course approval for the minor is limited to at most, two relevant courses successfully completed at another accredited institution, subject to syllabi review and approval.
-Students must complete a minimum of 20 credits for the minor, with a maximum of eight credits transferred from accredited institutions and a minimum of 12 credits completed in residence at UNH.
+Students must complete a minimum of 20 credits for the minor, with a maximum of 8 credits transferred from accredited institutions and a minimum of 12 credits completed in residence at UNH.

 Communication Arts Minor

 The communication arts minor requires completion of five courses (20 credits), according to the requirements below.
-An overall average of 2.0 in minor courses is required, with no individual grade lower than a C-.
+A minimum GPA of 2.0 in minor courses is required, with no individual grade lower than a C-.
 Courses taken on a pass/fail basis may not be used for the minor.
-Students should work with their major advisers to insure that any prerequisites for 500-level courses have been met, or that permission to enter the course has been granted by the appropriate course instructor.
-Courses used to satisfy Discovery Program requirements may also be used to satisfy CA minor requirements.
+Students should work with their major advisers to ensure that any prerequisites for CA courses have been met, or that permission to enter the course has been granted by the course instructor.
+Courses used to satisfy Discovery Program requirements may be used to satisfy CA minor requirements.
 No more than 8 credits used by a student to satisfy major requirements may be used for the minor.
 At the discretion of the minor coordinator, transfer credits may be used to satisfy minor requirements, but no more than 8 credits (or 2 of 5 classes) should be transfer credits.